PECOS-packages/PECOS/docs/experimental/decoders.md

 ## Frontier and BP-Trellis

-Both take a Stim-format DEM string and expose the same result surface.
+`FrontierDecoder.from_dem` and `BpTrellisDecoder.from_dem` take a Stim-format
-`FrontierDecoder` and `BpTrellisDecoder` are each a single trellis decoder over the same machinery (BP-Trellis adds BP-informed pruning scores); the separate `FrontierCommitteeDecoder` runs a two-leg forward/backward committee over them.
+DEM string and expose the same result surface. `FrontierDecoder.from_factors` also accepts the factor model described below.
+Each is a single trellis decoder over the same machinery (BP-Trellis adds BP-informed pruning scores); the separate `FrontierCommitteeDecoder` runs a two-leg forward/backward committee over them.
 Start with whichever you like and compare.

 <!--test-name: experimental_decoders_gap-->
 ```python